medaimane/react-native-qrcode-scanner-demo-app/README.md

 # React Native App for QR Code

-Creating a React Native application :Scanning QR code for web site URL and open this URL on browser (tested for Android)
+Creating a React Native application :Scanning QR code for web site URL and open it on browser (tested for Android)

 # Tools